JasonFreeberg/summer-workshops/projects/README.md

     1. Takes some kind of user input
     2. Passes the user input to the REST API and displays the predicted result

-## Flask and Vue.js ToDo Application
+## Flask and Python ToDo Application

+Not so much related to Data Science, but the goal would be to create an application for ToDo lists (a common getting-started practice for software dev) with Vue.js and your choice of Flask or Django REST Framework.